resola-ai/jobs/data/aws-cloud-data-engineer.md

 ## The Role

-As a Python/Django/FastAPI Backend Engineer, you will be responsible for developing and maintaining the backend API services that are critical to our platform.
-You will work closely with our frontend team and product managers to define feature specifications and build high-quality software solutions.
+We are seeking a highly skilled and experienced Data Engineer to join our technology team.
+The ideal candidate will have a strong background in AWS cloud services, data warehousing solutions including Redshift and Snowflake, and query services like Athena.
+You will be responsible for designing, building, and maintaining scalable and robust data pipelines, ensuring the integrity of data solutions, and supporting data-driven decision-making across the organization.

 ## Key Responsibilities

+- Design and implement highly scalable data models on AWS Redshift and Snowflake platforms.
-- Design, build, and maintain efficient, reusable, and reliable Python code.
+- Build, optimize, and maintain conceptual and logical database models.
-- Develop robust and scalable APIs using the Django REST Framework.
+- Develop and maintain data pipelines using AWS services and other data integration tools.
+- Ensure high data quality and integrity by implementing data checks and balances throughout the data lifecycle.
-- Collaborate with front-end developers to integrate user-facing elements with server-side logic.
+- Collaborate with cross-functional teams to gather requirements and deliver data-driven solutions and insights.
+- Monitor and tune performance of data systems to ensure optimal efficiency and uptime.
-- Implement security and data protection solutions.
+- Implement data security and compliance protocols in line with organizational standards.
-- Optimize applications for maximum speed and scalability.
+- Provide support for data analytics and business intelligence tools and activities.
-- Solve complex performance problems and architectural challenges.
-- Support and develop software engineers by providing advice, coaching, and educational opportunities.
+- Stay current with industry trends and advancements in data engineering and propose adoption of new technologies or practices where appropriate.

 ## Qualifications

-- Proficient in Python, with a good knowledge of Django web framework and FastAPI or Flask.
+- Minimum of 3 years of experience as a Data Engineer or in a similar role.
+- Proven expertise in AWS services, including but not limited to S3, Redshift, Lambda, and Athena.
-- Familiarity with API development, RESTful principles, and best practices.
+- Experience with Snowflake’s data warehousing and compute solutions.
-- Understanding of databases and SQL - PostgreSQL is preferred.
+- Strong knowledge of SQL and experience with relational databases and query authoring.
-- Knowledge of version control tools, such as Git.
+- Familiarity with data pipeline and workflow management tools.
+- Ability to work with stakeholders to understand needs regarding data structure, availability, and delivery.
-- Good problem-solving skills and ability to handle complex development tasks.
+- Excellent problem-solving skills and attention to detail.
-- Strong unit test and debugging skills.
 - Excellent written and verbal communication skills in English.

 ## Desirable Skills

+- Certifications in AWS or other cloud services.
-- Experience with Django REST framework is highly advantageous.
+- Experience with big data tools (Hadoop, Spark, Kafka, etc.) is a plus.
-- Experience with FastAPI or Flask.
+- Experience with scripting languages such as Python, Bash, etc.
-- Familiarity with front-end technologies (like JavaScript and HTML5) is a plus.
+- Familiarity with data visualization tools and techniques.
-- Experience with cloud platforms (AWS, GCP, Azure) and Docker containers.
-- Understanding of continuous integration/continuous deployment (CI/CD) pipelines.

 ## We Offer

-- A position open to all levels – whether you’re just starting or you’ve been coding for years, we encourage you to apply.
 - A competitive salary with a transparent progression pathway.
 - A flexible and supportive work environment that values work-life balance.
 - Opportunities for personal and professional development.